LowTL/tp/docs/DeveloperGuide.md

 ## Design

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}

 ### Command
 The Command class is an abstract class which is extended to execute the various commands used in the product.
 It contains the abstract method `execute`, which is overridden by all other Command child classes.

-{Describe the design of the product.
-Use UML diagrams and short code snippets where applicable.}
 ### Exception

 ### Item